aritram1/learnJS/AJAX/How to do AJAX call from Javascript.md

 }];
 ```

-First step is to create the Request.
-XMLHttpRequest is the base class for making AJAX requests.
+First step is to create the Request. ```XMLHttpRequest``` is the base class for making an AJAX requests (implicitly or explicitly)

 ```
 let req = new XMLHttpRequest();
 ```

-As second step we need to call open() method with type, endpoint and operation type (whether sync/async) to initialize the request.
-The three prameters we have already defined before.
+As second step we need to call open() method to initialize the request.
+The type, endpoint and operation type (whether sync/async) are three prameters we have already defined before.
 We are using a sample film library hosted in heroku to get the data.
 ```
 req.open(type, endpoint, async);
 ```

 As penultimate step we will use an existing hook : onreadystatechange(), a method that will allow us to pass a function to fire eveytime the
 request's state (i.e. it's readyState property) changes.
-The state can be between 0-4, the meanings are :
+The state can be a numeric value between 0-4, which mean :
-- 0: request not initialized yet
+- 0: request is not initialized yet
-- 1: server connection established
+- 1: server connection is established
-- 2: request received
+- 2: request is received
 - 3: processing request
 - 4: request finished and response is ready to process